GastonZalba/spot/README.md

 # Spatial Photogrammetry Optimization Tools - SPOT

-Python script to process and optimize material created from spatial photogrammetry (from software such as Pix4D Mapper, Pix4D Matic, Agisoft Metashape, Drone Deploy, etc.) to facilitate uploading to the web, downloading, viewing from the browser and on the desktop , incorporation to geoservers and more.
-It can process both RGB and MDE orthomosaics, as 3D models.
+Python script to process and optimize material created from spatial photogrammetry (using software such as Pix4D Mapper, Pix4D Matic, Agisoft Metashape, Drone Deploy, etc.) to facilitate uploading to the web, downloading, viewing from the browser and on the desktop, incorporation to geoservers and more.
+It can process RGB and MDE orthomosaics and 3D models.

 The script creates the following files: